XR-Studios/xr-studios.github.io/docs/content/unreal.md

 2. Migrate your Level: _Asset Actions → Migrate_.
 Choose the Content Folder of the Template Project as your destination.
 3. Check that there were no errors!
 Continue to work inside the Template Project.

+It's also possible to merge the Template into your project; however, this is advised against doing this, as the Template project has settings and plugins that won't transfer over in a migrate.

 ## 🛠️Creating Content with the Template

 To ensure the XR project runs correctly on the stage, there are some guidelines and steps you'll need to follow.
 These are detailed below...